jacobhak/my-sublime-packages/README.md

 my-sublime-packages
 ===================
-A backup of the sublime packages I use.
+A backup of the sublime packages and settings I use.

     cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages/User/
     git init .